-Oil trims gains ahead of Trump Iran announcement, Asia shares up
+Oil hovers near 3 1/2-year peak, Asia shares up ahead of Trump announcement

 Indonesia’s economy grew at 5.06 percent in January-March, down from 5.19 percent in the previous quarter.

 The divergence between developed and emerging markets was also visible in equity prices.
-Brazil’s Bovespa hit three-month lows while Germany’s Dax hit three-month highs and Italian shares hit 8-1/2-year highs.
+Brazil’s Bovespa hit three-month lows on Monday, when Germany’s Dax hit three-month highs and Italian shares hit 8-1/2-year highs.

-Additional reporting by Gayatri Suroyo in JAKARTA; Editing by Richard Borsuk
+Additional reporting by Gayatri Suroyo in JAKARTA; Editing by Richard Borsuk and Sam Holmes